linode/docs/docs/guides/applications/big-data/ml-cloud/index.md

 ## An Introduction to Training and Inference

 ### Training
-Training refers to the process of creating machine learning algorithms, in which the ML application studies vast amounts of data to learn about a specific scenario.
+Training encompasses the process of creating machine learning algorithms, in which the ML application studies vast amounts of data to learn about a specific scenario.
 Training uses a deep-learning framework, such as [Google TensorFlow](https://www.tensorflow.org/learn), [PyTorch](https://pytorch.org/), or [Apache Spark](https://spark.apache.org/docs/latest/).

 Training is a binary, yes/no endeavor.
 When you train a model to learn to recognize an image of a car, the question to answer is: *Does the image contain a car or not*?
 The training teaches the system to look for the hallmarks of a car: tires, headlights, doors, windows, and so on.